Nexiauk/fableseed_stories/README.md

 ### *Permissions & Roles*
 Users:
 *  Can create, edit, and delete their own Fableseeds and FableBranches, and edit their own Profiles (cannot delete them).
+* Seeds with existing Branches cannot be deleted by regular users, protecting relational integrity.

 Admins:
 * Can create, edit, and delete any Fableseed or FableBranch.